-K-Dramas To Watch In February 2017 — What Korean Dramas Should You Check Out?
+K-Dramas To Watch In February 2017: What Korean Dramas Should You Check Out?

 Starring Lee Dong Gun, Jo Yoon Hee, Cha In Pyo, Choi Won Young, and Hyun Woo, Laurel Tree Tailors — also known as The Gentlemen of Wolgyesu Tailor Shop and Bay Tree Tailors — is a family K-drama currently airing on KBS.
 Unlike many of the popular K-dramas that air at night, this one is safer to watch with children.

-According to the synopsis of the K-drama, Laurel Tree Tailors is about “The Gentlement of Wolgyesu Tailor Shop” whom talk about men’s love, success, and family.
+According to the synopsis of the K-drama, Laurel Tree Tailors is about “The Gentlemen of Wolgyesu Tailor Shop,” who talk about men’s love, success, and family.
 Suits have always been the symbol for men and their class.
 In this series, we learn about the people who work in the Wolgyesu Tailor Shop as they share their friendship and love at their workplace.

 The finale for Laurel Tree Tailors will air on Sunday, February 26 at 7:55 p.m.
 KST.
 Preceding episodes will air on Saturdays and Sundays at the same time prior to the finale.
-It can be viewed on both Viki and OnDemandKorea depending on region.
+It can be viewed on both Viki and OnDemandKorea depending on the region.

 Blow Breeze (February 26)